w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 register the information with a Directory service made available by the organization.
 There are use cases where this is appropriate, for example a user wanting to share data from a health monitoring system with their doctor.

+However, the TD does not by default include information about the underlying hardware or software platform implementing the Thing.

 ### 7 [Does this specification allow an origin to send data to the underlying platform?](https://www.w3.org/TR/security-privacy-questionnaire/#send-to-platform)
 The answer to this is yes, since common WoT Things are sensors whose purpose